Ozark Wake Robin

 image of Ozark Wake Robin distribution map

-It is a rare and local species with most populations concentrated in the Cassville area of Barry County.
+Uncommon in southwestern Missouri and locally eastward to Shannon County; a rare and local trillium, with most populations concentrated in the Cassville area of Barry County.

-Upland hardwood forests of the southern Ozarks of Missouri.
-It occurs in cherty, acidic soils of oak-hickory forests, usually growing on slopes.
 Conservation efforts include habitat improvement, excluding cattle during the growing season, and monitoring.
 One population is protected on public land.
-Ozark wake robin is a unique variety of a species known principally from the Atlantic Coastal Plain.

-A Species of Conservation Concern, this plant is imperiled within our state and is vulnerable globally.
+A Missouri species of conservation concern, this plant is imperiled within our state and is vulnerable globally.

 This rare wildflower was discovered by amateur naturalist Cora Shoop, who showed a specimen to botanist Julian Steyermark.
 He accompanied her to the site to study the plant.
 After this foray, they eventually married.
 Julian Steyermark became Missouri’s most famous botanist.